 Climate change and security of energy supply are two major challenges needing urgent actions.
 They have common causes and common solutions.
 The issue of energy consumption in buildings stands in the heart of the EU policy on energy efficiency.
-The energy consumption in the building sector has the largest share in the total energy consumption and the CO_2 emissions released into the environment [1].
-Large part of this energy conservation measures.
+The energy consumption in the building sector has the largest share in the total energy consumption and the CO2 emissions released into the environment [1].
+Large part of this energy can be saved by renovation of the existing buildings and implementation of profitable energy conservation measures.